-A student readmitted to the College on Academic Probation/Suspension following an Academic Suspension shall be placed on Academic Dismissal if the student fails to earn a term and cumulative GPA of 2.0 or higher, or fails to complete at least 50% of the total credits for that term.
+A student readmitted to the College on Academic Probation/Suspension following an Academic Suspension shall be placed on Academic Dismissal if the student.

 A student who has been dismissed is prohibited from enrolling in any credit courses offered by the College for two regular terms and any intervening winter and summer term(s).
-If the student has pre-registered for an upcoming term, he/she will automatically be disenrolled from their Leeward Community College classes.
+If the student has preregistered for an upcoming term, he/she will automatically be disenrolled from their Leeward Community College classes.
 The student will receive a 100% refund of tuition and fees.

-The student may reapply for admission after the dismissal period and will be readmitted on Academic Probation/ Dismissal status.
+The student may reapply for admission after the dismissal period and will be readmitted on Academic Probation/Dismissal status.
 The student will then be subject to section 9 below.